 Poetry Publications are their Editor’s Dating Profiles–Find out if You’re Good Companions

 Any poetry publication worth its salt should read like a well-written dating profile.
 All the likes, dislikes, and preferences are right there for you to see.
 It’s open.
 It’s transparent.
-It’s a digital mating call to attract someone like-minded, someone it could really settle down with.
+It’s a digital call for someone like-minded, someone it could really settle down with.

 And much like dating, it’s a two-way street.
 Just because someone catches your eye doesn’t mean they’ll reciprocate.
 We all want to get our work accepted at The New Yorker or Tin House, but they might currently be out of our league.
 And learning that can help you figure out how to find poetry magazines that really resonate with your style.